Admiral Duncan (pub): Bombing

 At around 6:05 pm on Friday 30 April 1999, a bomb in a sports bag was planted in the Admiral Duncan by Neo-Nazi, David Copeland.
 It was the third bomb he had planted in London in a one-man campaign intended to stir up ethnic and homophobic tensions.

 Copeland's previous bomb attacks, on 17 April in Brixton and on 24 April in Hanbury Street in Whitechapel, had made Londoners wary.
 The unattended bag aroused the suspicions of people in the pub, but the bag exploded at 6:37 pm just as it was being investigated by the pub manager, Mark Taylor.
 Three people died and 83 suffered burns and injuries – four of the injured needed amputations.

 Copeland was still in the area and was close enough to hear the explosion.
 Police had identified him as a suspect around an hour before he planted the bomb.
 He was arrested at his home later that evening.

+On the evening of Saturday, 1 May 1999, a candlelit vigil was held in Sackville Park in Manchester's Gay Village in memory of the victims of the Admiral Duncan bombing.
+The event was organised by the Greater Manchester Lesbian & Gay Policing Initiative, an organisation active in both local and national LGBT hate crime responses.
+Leaflets were distributed throughout the clubs and bars to invite members of the community to attend and pay their respects.
+The vigil was addressed by gay activists Ian Wilmott and Paul Fairweather.